Contents of Article

-Though these are very interesting and fundamental points, these are beyond the scope of this article and will be touched on in greater detail at a later date.
+Though these are very interesting and fundamental points, they are beyond the scope of this article and will be touched on in greater detail at a later date.

 The Triple Extension

-The triple extension* which is apparent in many sports, is as previously discussed biomechanically similar to the start of the second pull phase during the Clean and Snatch and the drive phase of the Jerk.
-This, combined with its ability to produce the largest force and power outputs, means the second pull and drive phase are often used as favourable tools to develop strength-speed (i.e. explosive strength).
+The triple extension* which is apparent in many sports is, as previously discussed, biomechanically similar to the start of the second pull phase during the Clean and Snatch and the drive phase of the Jerk.
+This, combined with its ability to produce the largest force and power outputs, means the second pull and drive phase is often used as a favourable tool to develop strength-speed (i.e. explosive strength).

 *The triple extension refers to the explosive action produced by the simultaneous extension of the hips, knees, and ankles.
 This bilateral or unilateral extension movement is extremely common in sports (e.g. sports involving any sprinting and jumping).

 Another benefit to the use of Olympic Weightlifting movements is the acceleration pattern of the barbell and ankle, knee, and hip joints observed throughout the second pull and the drive phase (29).
 During these movements, the speed of the barbell continues to increase up until the end of the second pull or drive phase (Figure 4).

 This concept also applies to the ankle, knee, and hip joints which all experience an increase in angular velocity towards the end of the second pull (Figure 5).
 As the fastest portion of these lifts is experienced at the very end of the movement, this suggests that Olympic Weightlifting movements are somewhat similar to ballistic exercises.
 This implies that unlike strength training exercises such as the back squat, Olympic Weightlifting or ballistic exercises experience no deceleration at the end of the movement.
 As a result, this continual movement acceleration is similar to that of jumping and sprinting.